seamplex/feenox/doc/srs.md

 The main objective of the tool is to be able to solve engineering problems which are usually casted as differential-algebraic equations (DAEs) or partial differential equations (PDEs), such as

- * dynamical systems
+ * heat conduction
- * plant control dynamics
  * mechanical elasticity
- * heat conduction
  * structural modal analysis
+ * frequency studies
  * electromagnetism
  * chemical diffusion
+ * process control dynamics
  * computational fluid dynamics
  * ...

+\noindent
 on one or more manistream cloud servers, i.e. computers with an architecture (i.e. hardware and operating systems, futher discussed in [@sec:architecture]) that allows them to be available online and accessed remotely either interactively or automatically by other computers as well.
 Other architectures such as high-end desktop personal computers or even low-end laptops might be supported but they should not the main target.

 The initial version of the tool must be able to handle a subset of the above list of problem types.